 The process of building a website has two parts: you provide the content, and then your CMS — WordPress, or whatever you choose to use — takes that content, combines it with your chosen theme and your chosen templates, and makes a website from it for your customers or your readers to read.

 But those two parts don’t have to be done together: they can be separated from one another, and that’s what a static site generator (SSG) does.

-In this guide, we’ll explain what static site generation is and the benefits of it, and list the ten best static site generators to give some guidance as to how to choose between them.
+In this guide, we list the ten best static site generators to give some guidance as to how to choose between them.

 The 10 Best Static Site Generators